 by Glenda Wright MBBCh and Allison Osmond MD FRCPC

 A dermatofibroma is a very common type of non-cancerous skin tumour.
-The tumour is made up of a combination of fibroblastic cells, macrophages, and a type of connective tissue called collagen.
+The tumour is made up of a combination of fibroblastic cells, histiocytes, and a type of connective tissue called collagen.
 The tumour develops in a layer of skin called the dermis.
 Another name for a dermatofibroma is benign fibrous histiocytoma.

 Most dermatofibromas grow slowly, have a pink to brown colour, and are usually small and painless.

 Some dermatofibromas appear to develop after trauma, an insect bite, or prolonged inflammation of the skin.
 However, most tumours develop without any preceding event and the cause remains unknown.

 No. A dermatofibroma is a non-cancerous tumour that will not turn into cancer over time.
 However, tumours that are not completely removed can re-grow.

 Pathologists divide dermatofibroma into types based on how the tumours look when examined under a microscope.
 The most common types of dermatofibroma include aneurysmal, cellular, deep, clear cell, lipidized, palisaded, and myxoid.
 Unlike other types of dermatofibromas, epithelioid type dermatofibromas contain a genetic change involving the ALK gene and as a result, may be a separate entity.

 The diagnosis is usually made after the entire tumour has been surgically removed and sent to a pathologist for examination under a microscope.
 Sometimes, your doctor will remove a small piece of the tumour in a procedure called a biopsy before removing the entire tumour.